ibm-cloud-docs/secure-enterprise/planning-da.md

 | User-created solutions or architectures | Stacked deployable architectures | Stacked deployable architectures allow users to create and publish their own repeatable patterns that are still safe, as they are composed of secure and compliant deployable architectures. |
 | Decoupled architecture components | Stacked deployable architectures | Deployable architectures can be independently developed and versioned, but then combined into a stacked deployable architecture for deployment. |
 | Simplified user experience | Deployable architecture | Deployable architectures can provide a small or simple list of inputs to the user even for large or complex architectures.
 Deployable architectures are simple to understand and deploy.
 In comparison, stacking deployable architectures is a little more complex as the deployable architectures are exposed. |
-{: caption="Table 2.
-Help me choose the component to use" caption-side="bottom"}
+{: caption="Help me choose the component to use" caption-side="bottom"}

 [{{site.data.keyword.cloud_notm}} projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects) ensure that resources are deployed through deployable architectures from the catalog and operate within the security and compliance guardrails of the organization.
 They also ensure that these resources are kept up to date and do not drift.